cgutierr-zgz/dart_depcheck/README.md

 dart_depcheck --help
 ```

-This will check the dependencies declared in the `pubspec.yaml` file and display a set of unused dependencies found in the project.
+This will check the dependencies declared in the `pubspec.yaml` file and display a list of both unused dependencies and dev_dependencies found in the project.

 ### Option 2: Add as a Dependency 📦